 The Rough Sleeping Initiative (RSI) funds local authorities to provide specialist services to help the most vulnerable people in society off the streets and into secure accommodation.
-Over 90% of local areas across England are now receiving funding and support via the RSI.
-All local authorities, including those receiving RSI funding, are expected to provide monthly snapshot estimate figures to DLUHC via DELTA.
+Over 90% of local areas across England currently receive funding and support via the RSI.
+All local authorities, including those receiving RSI funding, are expected to provide monthly snapshot estimate figures to MHCLG via DELTA.